Talha-Rizwan/customized-database-system-for-FITME-organization/README.md

  Nutrient/Calories intake logs
  and many more

-FIT-ME should be designed to facilitate a workout application to automate its operations of keeping records and store them in the form of a large and user-friendly database further facilitating easy access to the personnel.
+**FIT-ME** should be designed to facilitate a workout application to automate its operations of keeping records and store them in the form of a large and user-friendly database further facilitating easy access to the personnel.

+#Objective
 The objective of the FIT-ME is to provide a system which handles the information of the members using the application and maintaining their health care.2.
 Case Study Due to Covid-19 and closure of indoor gyms, an owner of a Gym wants to make